When to start training a puppy and what command learn first

 Of course, you need to make sure that the puppy knows its name.
 You can also start at this age:

-• socialization (introduce it to new people);
+• socialization (introduce him to new people);

 • crate training;